Great Red Sedge

 Evening & night

-Large rivers, deep limestone loughs, and lake margins with reed beds and emergent vegetation
+Large rivers, deep limestone loughs, and lake margins

 Lifecycle

 Phryganea grandis is the largest caddisfly in the British Isles.
-Its larva builds a spiral-shaped case from cut sections of leaf and stem arranged in a perfect helix — an instantly recognisable construction found in reed beds and aquatic vegetation along slow river margins and lake shores.
-The larva is predatory, supplementing its plant diet with other invertebrates and small organisms.
+Its larva builds a spiral-shaped case from cut sections of leaf and stem arranged in a perfect helix.
+The pupa swims powerfully through the water column when ascending to hatch.

 Peak months

 The Great Red Sedge is the fly fisher's night hunter.
 While most caddis hatches are daytime or early evening events, Phryganea grandis is primarily a nocturnal hatcher — and the trout and sea trout that pursue it are among the largest fish in the river or lake system.
-On an Irish lough in June, the appearance of Murragh on a warm evening is the cue for boats to move inshore and very large trout to begin feeding aggressively in the margins.

 Fishing tips